-Based on the NC's review for FY2020, the Board operates effectively and each Director is contributing to the Board's effectiveness.
+Based on the NC's review for FY2021, the Board operates effectively and each Director is contributing to the Board's effectiveness.

-As the Company was newly listed on Catalist on 30 July 2020, the Board will implement a formal annual process for assessing the effectiveness of each Board Committee and the Board for the financial year ending 30 June 2021.
+The Board has implemented a formal annual process for assessing the effectiveness of each Board Committee and the Board for FY2021.